[Location/Adventure] Fever-Dreaming Marlinko (2015)

 What else?
-A rumor table!
+A rumour table!
 For when your PCs are adventuring in town!
 The rumours provide not just adventuring hooks but also useful information (and occasionally less usefull information) on where to go to get certain, ahem, services.
-The quests have a distinctly Vancian ring to them, and often involve shenanigans or elements of pettyness, which I fucking love.
+The quests have a distinctly Vancian ring to them, and often involve shenanigans or elements of pettiness, which I fucking love.
 The wicked bandit Libor the Lugubrious once more plagues the highways!
 “This year’s Great Race is expected to be tight and fiercely competitive.
 Pre-race sanctioned shenanigans are a time honored tradition.
 Jakus the Yakholder, Grandmaster of Hives and head of Sullen Apiarian contrada, is offering 500 gp apiece for “discrete gentlepersons” who “appropriate” trophies from the well-guarded Golden Swine contrada hall.”
-Npcs plot against other Npcs!
+Npcs plot against other.
+Npcs!

-As a point of criticism, some of the hooks contain references to Misty Isles of the Eld (another supplement I am confident I shall get too in time) and the upcoming What Ho, Frog Demons?, which makes this section less usefull on its own.
+As a point of criticism, some of the hooks contain references to Misty Isles of the Eld (another supplement I am confident I shall get too in time) and the upcoming What Ho, Frog Demons?, which makes this section less useful on its own.
 I am curious about the mention of a Beet God now though.

 What city supplement would be complete without some adventuring locations?
-Marlinko gives us two fully fleshed out adventuring locations: The mansion of the hideous strigoi lady Szara, which can be expected to be the site of various acts of thievery and probably vampire slaying, and the temple of the Cult of the Blood Jesus.
+Marlinko gives us two fully fleshed out adventuring locations: The mansion of the hideous strigoi lady Szara, which can be expected to be the site of various acts of knavery and probable vampire slaying, and the temple of the Cult of the Blood Jesus.
 I like the quasi-three dimensional nature of the maps, which somehow manages to be clear and useful.